 technology to enhance access to the court, increase uniformity of

-process, and increase fathers' engagement in children's lives.
-She
+process, and fathers' engagement in children's lives.
+She concluded

-concluded her address by reminding participants to show civility
+her address by reminding participants to show civility and courtesy

-and courtesy to one another, as there is no room for incivility
+to one another, as there is no room for incivility when helping

 An engaging panel discussion on inheritance and trust issues

-followed Ordoñez's keynote address, which was moderated by Susan
+followed Ordoñez's keynote address and was moderated by Susan

 Huettner.
 Joining Huettner was MBA President-elect Marsha V.

-Kazarosian, Patricia O'Connell and Judge Arthur C. Ryley.
-The panel
+Kazarosian, Patricia O'Connell, and Judge Arthur C. Ryley.
+The

-reviewed the importance of dividing and identifying assets and
+panel reviewed the importance of dividing and identifying assets

 "Work with your brother or sister counsel to get a statement of